Canon RP vs Olympus E-PM1

 It is notable that the RP has a microphone port, which is missing on the E-PM1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The RP is a recent model that features in the current product line-up of Canon.
-In contrast, the E-PM1 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-PM1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-PM1 was succeeded by the Olympus E-PM2.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the RP and E-PM1 can be found, respectively, in the Canon RP Manual (free pdf) or the online Olympus E-PM1 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon RP or the Olympus E-PM1 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.